hassancpu/LVI-Detection/README.md

 - [Acknowledgements](#acknowledgements)
 - [Reference](#reference)

-## Overview
+## 🧠 Overview

-LVI is a crucial feature in breast cancer, linked to a higher risk of metastasis and poorer prognosis.
-Manual detection is labor-intensive and prone to variability.
-This project uses deep learning models, specifically Swin-Transformer and GigaPath, to automate LVI detection in whole-slide images of breast cancer tissue.
-Trained and evaluated on 90 annotated H&E-stained breast cancer slides, the best model achieved an AUC of 97%, a sensitivity of 79%, and an average of 8 false positives per slide, demonstrating the potential of these models to improve diagnostic accuracy and consistency.
+Lymphovascular Invasion (LVI) is a critical pathological feature in breast cancer, strongly associated with tumor metastasis and poor prognosis.
+However, manual LVI identification is:

+  - Time-consuming
+  - Subject to inter-observer variability
+  - Difficult in large whole-slide images

+This project proposes an automated LVI detection framework based on deep learning, leveraging:

+  - Swin Transformer (Swin-Small) for patch-level classification
+  - GigaPath for scalable whole-slide inference

+The models were trained and evaluated on 90 annotated H&E-stained breast cancer WSIs, achieving:

+  - AUC: 97%
+  - Sensitivity: 79%
+  - False positives: ~8 per slide

+These results demonstrate the potential of deep learning to improve accuracy, consistency, and efficiency in LVI assessment.

 ## Framework